1.36.0 (October 14, 2025)

 • ext_authz: Added support for per-route gRPC service override in the ext_authz HTTP filter.
 This allows different routes to use different external authorization backends by configuring a grpc_service in the per-route check_settings.
 Routes without this configuration continue to use the default authorization service.

 • geoip: Added a new metric db_build_epoch to track the build timestamp of the MaxMind geolocation database files.
 This can be used to monitor the freshness of the databases currently in use by the filter.
-See MaxMind DB build_epoch for more details.
+See MaxMind-DB build_epoch for more details.

 • header_to_metadata: Added optional statistics collection for the Header-To-Metadata filter.
 When the stat_prefix field is configured, the filter emits detailed counters for rule processing, metadata operations, etc. See Header-To-Metadata filter statistics for details.